Bijective Cremona transformations of the plane: Introduction

 \section{Introduction}

-We call a birational self-map of a variety a \emph{birational permutation} if both it and its inverse are defined on all rational points of the variety.
+We call a birational self-map of a variety a \emph{birational permutation} if both the map and its inverse are defined at all rational points on the variety.
 In particular, such a map induces a bijection on the set of rational points.
-Over a finite field, the rational points form a finite set, so such bijective maps induce permutations in the usual sense.
-Fixing a variety and a finite ground field, one can ask what kind of permutations on the rational points can be realized this way.
+Over a finite field, the rational points form a finite set, so such a bijection induces a permutation in the usual sense.
+Fixing a variety and a finite ground field, what kind of permutations on the rational points can be realized this way?

-In this paper, we focus on the birational self-maps of a projective space $\bP^n$, i.e. the \emph{Cremona transformations}.
+In this paper, we focus on the birational self-maps of a projective space $\bP^n$, that is, the \emph{Cremona transformations}.
 They form a group $\Cr_n(k)$ where $k$ is the ground field.
 We say that a Cremona transformation is \emph{bijective} if it is a birational permutation.
 Clearly, bijective elements form a subgroup $\BCr_n(k)\subset\Cr_n(k)$.
-When $k = \bF_q$, the finite field of $q$ elements, there is a group homomorphism
+When $k = \bF_q$, the finite field of $q$ elements, the actions of bijective elements on the set of $\bF_q$-points determines a group homomorphism

-which maps a bijective element to the induced permutation on the set of $\bF_q$-points.
-When the dimension $n = 2$, the image of $\sigma_q$ satisfies \begin{itemize} \item $\mathrm{Im}(\sigma_q) = \Sym(\bP^2(\bF_q))$ if $q$ is odd or $q = 2$. \item $\mathrm{Im}(\sigma_q)$ contains the alternating subgroup $\Alt(\bP^2(\bF_q))$ if $q = 2^m\geq4$. \end{itemize} This result was proved by Cantat \cite{Can09} based on a geometric construction.
-In this paper, we follow the same general strategy, but provide an arithmetic approach to this result which leads to more explicit formulas in Section~\ref{sect:realizingPermutations}.

-When $q = 2^m\geq 4$, we expect that the inclusion $\mathrm{Im}(\sigma_q)\supseteq\Alt(\bP^2(\bF_q))$ is in fact an equality; in other words, no odd permutation can be realized from a birational permutation.
-We take two approaches to examine this conjecture: (1) Study properties of the group $\BCr_2(k)$ for a general perfect field $k$, including a list of generators.
-(2) Focus on elements in $\BCr_2(\bF_q)$ that are conjugate to an automorphism of a rational surface.
-Our first main result is: